 The Haunted Reputation

-The haunted reputation of the Stanley Hotel has been a significant draw for visitors seeking thrills.
-Guests have reported various paranormal experiences, including disembodied voices, flickering lights, and piano music coming from the empty ballroom.
+The Stanley Hotel’s haunted reputation has been a major draw for visitors.
+Guests have reported disembodied voices, flickering lights, and piano music coming from the empty ballroom.

-One of the most famous ghost stories involves Room 217.
-This is where the head housekeeper, Elizabeth Wilson, was injured in a 1911 explosion.
-Guests often report items being unpacked or lights turning on and off in this room.
-The hotel embraces this legacy, offering “Ghost Tours” that delve into these eerie tales, creating an atmosphere charged with suspense and intrigue.
+One of the most famous ghost stories centers on Room 217.
+This is where head housekeeper Elizabeth Wilson was injured in a 1911 gas explosion.
+Guests often report that items in the room get unpacked on their own or that lights turn on and off by themselves.
+The hotel leans into this legacy by offering “Ghost Tours” that explore these stories in detail.

 The Impact of The Shining on Tourism